Hiro Yamagata (artist): 1980s

 In 1978, Yamagata moved to Los Angeles and started to use bright silkscreen colors in his work.

 In the 1980s, he produced work for the Air & Space Bicentennial (1983), the 1984 Olympics, the hundredth memorial anniversary of the Statue of Liberty (1986), the Australia foundation memorial (1988), and the hundredth anniversary of the Eiffel Tower (1988).
-In 1988 he produced an official portrait of U.S. President Ronald Reagan and started a series of work about golf in collaboration with Jack Nicklaus.
+In 1988 he started a series of work about golf in collaboration with Jack Nicklaus.
 He participated in a charity art project, "Very Special Arts" and an exhibition of his work toured Tokyo, Osaka, Nagoya, Yokohama, and Fukuoka, Japan.
 He published a book of his work in 1987.

 In 1987, he established the Yamagata Foundation and in collaboration with the Kennedy Foundation held a charity event for physically disadvantaged people.
 He donated all sales of his piece, "Fireworks," to the International Red Cross Society for victims' relief of the San Francisco earthquake.

 In 1989 Yamagata started legal action against art forger Tony Tetro.
 The trial lasted until June 1991 when it ended in a mistrial.